 Concerned fans want to know: Is Theo a communist?

-For a sports culture endowed with so many over-analyzing media outlets, issues of team ownership and the business of sports don’t receive their necessary attention.
-That changed for a couple of minutes during a recent interview with former Sox GM Theo Epstein, and the exchange should neither be ignored, nor oversimplified.
+Though our sports culture is scrutinized by so many over-analyzing media outlets, issues of team ownership and the business of sports don’t receive the attention they deserve.
+That changed for a couple of minutes during a recent interview with former Sox GM Theo Epstein, and the exchange should neither be ignored nor oversimplified.

-It would be too easy to view this exchange in the political bumper sticker lexicon of communism vs. capitalism, especially when the insight offered by Epstein highlights an essential truth about the business of professional sports that fans would rather not consider: the financial success of owners, and the competitive success of teams, don’t always go together.
+It’s too easy to view this exchange in the political bumper sticker lexicon of communism vs. capitalism, especially when the insight offered by Epstein highlights an essential truth about the business of professional sports that most fans don’t want to consider: the financial success of owners and the competitive success of teams don’t always go together.

-Consider, for example, the baseball operations documents for the Pittsburgh Pirates, Florida Marlins, and Tampa Bay Rays that were obtained and released by Deadspin.com two summers ago.
-All three are considered “small market” teams and work with a small payroll, which usually corresponds to bad baseball team on the field.
-(The Rays are one of the few small market teams capable of consistently playing competitive baseball.
-The Pirates seem to get worse by the year.
-And the Marlins have flashes of brilliance interspersed with consistent mediocrity, and recently received a brand-new tax-funded multi-million-dollar stadium.)
+Consider, for example, the baseball operations documents for the Pittsburgh Pirates, Florida Marlins and Tampa Bay Rays that were obtained and released by Deadspin.com two summers ago.
+All three are considered “small market” teams and work with a small payroll, which usually corresponds to a bad baseball team on the field.
+(While the Rays have proved to be consistently competitive on the field for the past several seasons, the Pirates and Marlins, like most small market teams, seem incapable of that feat.)

 The fact that big-time professional sports teams are big-time businesses is not news.
-But if owners are capable of turning a profit regardless of how successful their team is, then what does the future hold for an institution built on the timeless tenets of competition that is run according to the finances of the next quarter’s get-rich(er)-quick(er) scheme?
+But if owners are capable of turning a profit regardless of how successful their team is, there seems to be an inherent conflict of interest at play.
+What does the future hold for an institution built on the timeless tenets of competition that is run according to the financial dictates of the next quarter’s get-rich(er)-quick(er) scheme?

 Theo Epstein is right.
 Municipal and other forms of ownership deserve honest consideration.
 Our sports culture certainly has the media capacity to field such questions.